 There was a less significant increase in the abundance of the Butyrivibrio in the high treatment group.
 It is possible that at higher dose A.taxiformis exerted direct antimicrobial effect and inhibited the beneficial bacteria including Butyrivibrio species.
 The fact that we observed more significant anti parasite effect in low dose group than in high dose group might be a confirmation that the net effect is a sum of direct antiparasitic effect plus shift in the microbiota to more beneficial microbiome communities, that is supportive of hosts improved nutritional status.
 It is possible that at higher doses, the beneficial effect on the microbial communities is replaced by too strong antibacterial effect, that is less conducive to parasite expelling and restoration of the normal flora.

 This study highlights an area of emerging research on ecology and remediation of methane emission by the ruminant livestock animals.
-The findings demonstrate that at 2%DMI red seaweed Asparagopsis taxiformis reliably decreased methane emission from organic fresh forage fed sheep but not at 0.5%.
-There was improvement in the productivity, and higher body weight gain in both high and low supplemented sheep.
+The findings demonstrate that at 1%DMI red seaweed Asparagopsis taxiformis reliably decreased methane emission from organic grazing sheep but not at 0.25%.
+There was an improvement in the productivity, and higher body weight gain in both high and low supplemented sheep compared to control.
 There was a significant decrease in parasite infestation in both supplemented groups, with the low dose group having more prominent effect.
-Parasite control remains a challenge for organic pasture raised sheep and goats that relies on natural substances (herbs, nutritional supplements, minerals, homeopathic preparation) and skillful pasture management.
-There is a need for new and innovative solutions for integrative parasite management and control that are natural, efficient and non-toxic to the animals, do not pollute the environment and do not promote antibiotic and anti-parasite drugs resistance that are also harmful to the human population.
-Asparagopsis taxiformis with its newly discovered anti parasite activity might be a candidate to help manage this long-standing challenge.
-It is important that methane reducing and antiparasitic effects are investigated in different livestock animals and in different production systems for valid results in future.
+Parasite control remains a challenge for organic pasture raised sheep and goats in a production system that relies on natural substances (herbs, nutritional supplements, minerals, homeopathic preparation) and skillful pasture management.
+There is a need for a new and innovative solutions for integrative parasite management and control that are natural, efficient and non-toxic to the animals, do not pollute the environment and do not promote antibiotic and anti-parasite drugs resistance that are also harmful to the human population.
+Asparagopsis taxiformis with its newly discovered anti parasite activity might be a candidate to help manage this long-standing problem.
+It is important that methane reducing and anti parasitic effects are investigated in livestock animals in a different production systems for valid results in future.

 Education & Outreach Activities and Participation Summary